hazelcast/hazelcast/site/docs/sql/file-connector.md

 * `avro`
 * `parquet`: remote files only

-If you omit a file list from the `CREATE MAPPING` command, Jet will read a sample file and try to determine column names and types from it.
+If you omit a column list from the `CREATE MAPPING` command, Jet will read a sample file and try to determine column names and types from it.
 In some cases you can use a different type if you specify the columns explicitly.
 For example, the CSV format uses `VARCHAR` for all fields - if you specify `DATE` manually, the behavior would be as if `CAST(column AS DATE)` was used, using the same rules for conversion from `VARCHAR`